-Unfortunately a few centres forgot to include the cover sheet for the moderation sample.
+Although most of the centres submitted the cover sheet with their moderation sample, some forgot to include it.
 This is provided in the Teachers' Notes booklet and should be completed in the centre and submitted together with the recorded sample and other paperwork.

-Overall the range of samples has been appropriate although some centres failed to adhere to the guide line stipulating that they should send the first 10 in alphabetical order and the other six spread over the range: top, middle and bottom.
-Some large centres sent all their recordings, which was not required.
+Overall the range of samples has been appropriate although some centres failed to adhere to the guide line specifying that they should send the first 10 in alphabetical order and the other six spread over the range: top, middle and bottom.